isc-projects/kea/doc/sphinx/arm/ext-netconf.rst

     $ ./src/share/yang/modules/utils/reinstall.sh

-OR if you installed sysrepo in a custom path:
+If Sysrepo is installed in a custom path, use:

 .. code-block:: console

     $ ./src/share/yang/modules/utils/reinstall.sh -s /path/to/sysrepo

-If you want to individually install all modules:
+To individually install all modules:

 .. code-block:: console